-Title I Fund - This Special Revenue Fund is used to account for the Federal funds whose use is restricted for services associated with educationally deprived students.
+Title I Fund - This Special Revenue Fund is used to account for the Federal funds whose use is restricted for services associated with providing supplemental educational service to students.

-School Improvement Fund - This special revenue fund is financed with federal funds and is used to account for the activities associated with providing improvement in educational services.
+School Improvement Fund - This special revenue fund is federally funded and is used to account for activities associated with providing improvement in educational services.